facebookresearch/SONAR/README.md

 ### Classifying the toxicity of sentences with MuTox

 [MuTox](https://github.com/facebookresearch/seamless_communication/tree/main/src/seamless_communication/cli/toxicity/mutox), the first highly multilingual audio-based classifier (binary) and dataset with toxicity labels.
 The dataset consists of 20k audio utterances for English and Spanish, and 4k for the other 19 languages, and uses the multi-model and multilingual encoders from SONAR.
-The output of the MuTox classifier is a probability of the evaluated being _"toxic"_, according to the definition adopted in the corresponding dataset.
+The output of the MuTox classifier is a logit of the evaluated being _"toxic"_, according to the definition adopted in the corresponding dataset.

 ```Python
 from sonar.models.mutox.loader import load_mutox_model